Cost To Pay a Utility Bill

 What does it cost to pay an invoice?
 Cost per transaction can represent an important KPI.
 When attempting to quantify the true cost of utility bill payment, you need to consider the following six categories:

-- Administrative and Overhead Costs (allocate overhead by employee, HR costs, etc.)
+- Administrative and overhead (allocate overhead by employee, HR costs, etc.)

 Lifecycle Rather Than Event